 How can men be optimistic?

-Set goals.
-Set goals that are achievable and change it when needed.
-Research suggests that setting realistic goals and achieving improves optimism.
+- Set goals.
+Set goals that are achievable and change them when needed.
+Research suggests that setting realistic goals and achieving them improves optimism.

-Positive aspect.
-At bedtime think about the positive aspects of your day like things that went well, made you happy and proud.
+- Positive aspect.
+At bedtime think about the positive aspects of your day like things that went well, and made you happy and proud.

 11: Bad company